-This post started innocently enough, I was looking for recommendations for where to travel in December.
+This post started innocently enough, I was looking for recommendations for where to travel with family in December.
 We wanted to book holiday travel, and I thought I could ask fellow travel writers for their advice.
 It turns out, everyone has a favorite place to travel in December, so here are all of their recommendations.
 These choices for the best places to visit in December will have you planning a trip in no time!

 *Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!